-Milk .40
+Milk .90

-Breakfast \$2.00
+Breakfast \$2.45

-Lunch \$3.25
+Lunch \$3.70

-A monthly menu is available via a link on the school web site and available in The Tonica News.
+A monthly menu is available via a link on the school website and Facebook.
 If your child has food allergies, please notify the office and kitchen staff.

 While eating lunch, students will remain seated at their tables unless excused by a supervisor.
 Students will demonstrate appropriate manners while in the lunchroom.
 Throwing of food or other items is never permissible.
 If a student spills or makes a mess, the student should clean up after him/herself or ask for assistance.
 Students should eat the lunch that has been provided for them by their parents.
 Sharing food is not acceptable; however, students may place uneaten food on the cafeteria sharing tray.
+Any student is welcome to the sharing tray.
 Students will demonstrate appropriate behaviors while participating in lunch and/or recess.
 Frequent or inappropriate behavior may result in parental notification, and/or possible disciplinary action.
 Expectations for student behavior are the same during lunch and/or recess as the remainder of the school day.

 One beverage comes with breakfast and lunch.
-Students will be charged 40 cents per beverage for extra juice or milk.
-Students who receive free or reduce priced meals must also pay for extra beverages.
+Students will be charged 45 cents per beverage for extra juice or milk.
+Students who receive free or reduced priced meals must also pay for extra beverages.

-Kindergarten through 2nd grade students take a daily milk break.
-The cost per day for a carton of milk is 40 cents.
+Kindergarten students take a daily milk/snack break.
+The cost per day for a carton of milk is 45 cents.

-Money may be brought to the office at any time throughout the year to replenish breakfast, lunch, or beverage accounts.
+Money may be sent to the office at any time throughout the year to replenish breakfast, lunch, or milk accounts.
 Parents may monitor student food accounts through Teacherease.